fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; So you want to make espresso at home?Is that…

 When we say “high-quality,” we're talking about the durability of the frame, parts, precision of heating, and amount of pressure.
 Of course, the bottom line is that a high-quality machine can consistently make a rich, aromatic shot of espresso.

+Yes!
 A Breville espresso machine can last ten years or more with proper care.
 Things like a sturdy, reliable, consistent boiler can make the cost go up.
+Our top pick for best espresso machine!
 However, when you compare the initial cost to an $8 or $10 coffee shop drink every day over 10 years, which would really cost less?

 A durable machine will be made from durable parts, which are usually more expensive.
 Remember that an espresso machine is handling a high amount of pressure.
 You want a machine that will be reliable.